jkgoya/meld-hello-meld/hello-meld-5/20210430-retrospective-review.md

     Understanding the code was sometimes difficult, because of having to trace through many layers of abstraction.

-c.
-Add a new annotation type to `hello-meld-5`
+3. Add a new annotation type to `hello-meld-5`

     We worked as a pair to add a new annotation type to `hello-meld-5`.
 This phase mostly went smoothly.